Hurrrrah! Coast Guard Crew Cheers Noyo Buoy Fix — Check Out the Video; Pay Concerns Linger Amid DHS Shutdown

-The 225- foot Coast Guard Cutter Alder was at the mouth of Noyo Harbor today, doing repairs and or maintenance on all three buoys that keep boats from straying too close to big underwater rocks that lurk up to 100 feet from the bluffs.
+The 225‑foot Coast Guard Cutter Alder was stationed at the mouth of Noyo Harbor today, working on all three navigation buoys that keep boats from drifting too close to the big underwater rocks lurking just offshore — some rising to within 100 feet of the bluffs.

 The Coast Guard was busy with dangerous work in the Persian Gulf even before the war.